Dallas Mavericks: 1998–2019: The Dirk Nowitzki era

-1998–2001: New beginnings
+1998–2001: New beginnings with Nowitzki & Nash

 In the lockout-shortened 1998–99 season, the Mavericks finished with a lowly 19–31 record, but Michael Finley and Gary Trent put up substantial numbers and led their team to their first winning home record (15–10) since 1989–90.
 Notable were the acquisitions of power forward Dirk Nowitzki and point guard Steve Nash, two seemingly unspectacular moves that would significantly impact the future.
 In the following season, the team finally "clicked" and started to win consistently.
 Led by Finley, the Mavericks earned their first 40-win season since 1989–90.
 He was much helped by Nowitzki, who finally "arrived" in the NBA and established himself as a potent offensive threat.

 On January 14, 2000, Ross Perot's group sold the Dallas Mavericks to Internet entrepreneur and season ticket-holder Mark Cuban for $285 million.
 Cuban immediately set out to revitalize the Mavericks and increase the team's popularity in Dallas and nationwide.
 His controversial moves (he allowed Dennis Rodman to live in his house for a week before temporarily signing him) and outspoken personality quickly made him a fan favorite in Dallas.
 They garnered the team much press in the national media.
 He has also been fined millions of dollars for violating NBA rules.

 In 2000–01, the Mavericks improved further and finished with a 53–29 record fueled by Nowitzki, Finley, and Nash's offensive triangle.
 The Mavs made a trade minutes before the trade deadline that sent Hubert Davis, Christian Laettner, Courtney Alexander, Loy Vaught, and Etan Thomas to the Washington Wizards for Juwan Howard, Calvin Booth, and Obinna Ekezie.
 This move brought in fresh blood that secured the club's first playoff visit in 11 years.
 Also, Wang Zhizhi became the first Chinese player to play in the NBA, signing with the Mavs in January, along with Eduardo Nájera, bringing Dallas an international cast that included Canada's Nash and Germany's Nowitzki.
 Nowitzki was named to the All NBA Third Team, becoming the first Maverick receive an All NBA honor.
 In the playoffs, the Mavericks won in the first round against the Utah Jazz.
 They advanced to the second round for the first time since 1988.
 Even though the San Antonio Spurs eliminated them in five games, it marked a sense of optimism for Dallas in earnestly contending for an NBA title.
 This season was also the last in the old Reunion Arena before moving to the modern American Airlines Center.